 I am a self-charged guy.
 I set my priorities in this busy world and deal with those.
-In my initial days, it was difficult to motivate my self as there was very less money coming in and I started freelancing writing too.
-I was started getting paid but was too stressful.
+In my initial days, it was difficult to motivate myself as there was very less money coming in and I started freelancing writing too.
+I started getting paid but it was too stressful.

 As time passes I learned new monetization methods, and that grown income has.
-When enough money comes in what you work for, that itself is motivation and keep you charged.
+When enough money comes in what you work for, that itself is motivation and keeps you charged.

 11. How much time do you spend blogging?

-Every I spend at least 2 hours on my blogs and dedicate full time on weekends after looking out my personal things.
+I spend at least 2 hours on my blogs and dedicate full time on weekends after looking out for my personal things.

 One needs to set the priorities and make all things working.
 Life is all about it.

-12. Would you encourage other people to make their blog?
+12. Would you encourage other people to make their blogs?

 Absolutely, blogging is awesome.
 It can make you learn and earn a lot if you really wanna do it strategically.